-That watch had been my grandpa's war watch, an Army officer during the Spanish Civil War between 1936 and 1939.
+That watch had been my grandpa's war wristwatch, an Army officer during the Spanish Civil War between 1936 and 1939.

 It was not a pilot's watch, since he had not been an aviator, but it was unmistakably a military watch.
-No one in the family had seen it until we opened the box.
-It had remained hidden for 50 years.
-He never put it on, as most likely his war memories were not pleasant and all he wanted was to forget what he had seen.
+No one in the family had seen it until we opened the box: It had remained hidden for 50 years.
+He never put it on, as most likely his war memories were not pleasant and all he wanted was forgetting what he had seen.

-It was not evidently an endowment watch for army personnel.
+It evidently was not an endowment wristwatch for army personnel.
 It seemed more like a gift for someone going to war from a beloved one wishing him good luck.
 Perhaps his parents?
 Or perhaps my granny, his then soon-to-be wife?

-What this watch saw that he never wore after the war and remained kept in a box for 50 years?
+What this watch saw that he never wore after the war and remained hidden in a box for 50 years?

 We will never know the answers to any of these questions.
 However, as a fan of watches since I was a young boy, since the very moment we found that watch in an old box I developed a special attraction for military watches and became an old pilot watches aficionado.